kpturner/sails_events/DOCKER.md

 Although the docker container has its own version of `node` and `redis` it still depends on `mysql` and its `database` being provided externally (usually through `Plesk`) as well as the email service provider.

+In some cases the application may not be able to access the MySql database.
+These are the things to check:

+The MySql config is bound to all the interfaces:

+`bind-address            = *`

+Check the subnet of the docker container:

+`docker network inspect sailseventspgsl_default`

+Sort out the firewall

+`ufw allow from 192.168.0.0/16` or whatever subnet you find for the container.

+`ufw reload`

 ## Services